Fees and Funding

 English and Maths funding

-To be eligible for funding for a ‘Multiply’ maths course or a Functional Skills or GCSE qualification in English or Maths, you must meet the general funding criteria and also not already hold a GCSE grade C / 4 or equivalent in that subject.
+To be eligible for funding for a Functional Skills qualification in English or Maths, you must meet the general funding criteria and not already hold a GCSE grade C / 4 or equivalent in that subject or have skills assessed as lower than GCSE grade C / 4.

 Digital Skills funding

-To be eligible for funding for a Digital skills qualification in English or Maths, you must meet the general funding criteria and be assessed as working at Level 1 or below.
+To be eligible for funding for a Digital Skills qualification at Entry 3 or Level 1, you must meet the general funding criteria and be assessed as working at Level 1 or below.

 Financial Support

-You could be entitled to a 50% reduction in your Community Learning course fees if:
+You could be entitled to a 50% reduction in your Tailored Learning course fees if:

-• you have a gross household income of less than £27,000
+- you have a gross household income of less than £25,750, or

-• you receive Job Seekers’ Allowance, Employment Support Allowance, Income Support, Universal Credit, Pensions Guarantee Credit, Council Tax Benefit or Working Tax Credit
+- you receive Job Seekers’ Allowance, Employment Support Allowance, Income Support, Universal Credit, Pensions Guarantee Credit, Council Tax Benefit or Working Tax Credit, or

 Discretionary Learner Support Fund